Social Worker, Grief Expert, Author

 Coping with Strength

 Applying the 3-A Framework: Acknowledge, Assess, Assist

-The objective of this interactive psychoeducational Three-Session Series is to empower family caregivers by providing them with the tools to self monitor with self awareness for their wellbeing and ability to provide care.
+The objective of this psychoeducational five-session series is to empower by providing attendees with the coping tools to self monitor with self awareness for their wellbeing.
 They are equipped to strengthen inner resiliency through training in applying the innovative components of the 3-A Coping Framework: Acknowledge, Assess, Assist.

-Providing tips including grief processing to help caregivers cope and offering empowering guidance to self monitor with self awareness for wellbeing and ability to provide care, directing how to apply the 3-A Framework for optimum coping,
+Providing tips with an emphasis on grief processing to address loss, offering empowering guidance to monitor yourself with self awareness for wellbeing and directing how to apply the 3-A Framework: Acknowledge, Assess, Assist for optimum coping,

 Where's the Grief?

-been acknowledged without dispute that caring for a family member with chronic illness is a grieving experience.
+Grief is most commonly associated with situations where there has been a death.
+So, what happens when people are grieving but nobody has died?
+Grief really is a part of everyday living.
+For instance, it has been acknowledged without dispute that caring for a family member with dementia is a grieving experience.
 The grief can be expressed in many ways and can have a significant impact on the ability to provide care and maintain one's well-being.

-Symptoms of grief mimic depression so commonly, the grief is overlooked and caregivers obtain a diagnosis of depression and a prescription for an anti-depressant to relieve the pain.
+Symptoms of grief mimic depression so commonly, the grief is overlooked and you may obtain a diagnosis of depression and a prescription for an anti-depressant to relieve the pain.
 Although helpful, the grief remains unresolved, unaddressed.
 Unfortunately unresolved grief does not dissolve but rather festers until the next loss and then the reaction is magnified or the grief gets manifested in other ways such as ulcers, headaches, or in more serious ways.

 There are many benefits to acknowledging, assessing, and assisting by processing one's grief.
 The benefits include empowerment, relief, comfort, peace, and truth in dealing with the core issues related to loss.